Christians and Islam

 conclusion:

 Fundamentally, the beliefs of Christians and Muslims are incompatible.
-Even if there are some similarities between the Koran and the Bible, the differences predominate in crucial questions - both in theological and salva-tionspecific questions as well as in practi-cal life.
-An adaptation of Islam to other religions or the Christian faith can be ruled out.
-The only acceptable option for Muslims is for Christians to deny Christ as their Lord and submit to the religious system of Islam, which the Bible specifically warns every believer against as tantamount to apostasy from God.
-So every person is faced with the decision of whose teaching they believe and who they want to follow: Mo-hammed or Jesus, the son of God.
+Even though there are some similarities between the Koran and the Bible, the differences predominate in crucial questions - both theological and salvation-specific as well as practical life issues.
+It is impossible for Muslims to adapt Islam to other religions or the Christian faith.
+The only acceptable option for Muslims is for Christians to deny Jesus as their Lord and submit to the religious system of Islam, which the Bible specifically warns every believer against as tantamount to apostasy from God.
+So every person is faced with the decision of whose teaching they believe and who they want to follow: Mohammed or Jesus, the son of God.

 Whoever asks God sincerely